fishcus/KAP-manual/en/install/quick_install_FI.en.md

 > Tip: You can modify the location of the Kyligence Enterprise working directory in `$KYLIN_HOME/conf/kylin.properties`.
 >

-*Notice: If the account you use does not have read and write permissions on HDFS, please transfer to HDFS account first, then create work directory and grant permissions.* Execute the following command:
+Notice: If the account you use does not have read and write permissions on HDFS, please transfer to HDFS account first, then create work directory and grant permissions.
+Please execute the following command:

 ```shell
 su hdfs